 Dentist in Charleston, SC area describes the diagnosis, treatment, and prevention of periodontal disease

-At Mouth Carolina Dentistry, Dr. Andrew Greenberg and his staff understand the importance of a beautiful, healthy smile.
+At Mouth Carolina Dentistry, PA, Dr. Andrew Greenberg and his staff understand the importance of a beautiful, healthy smile.
 When patients are faced with problems such as periodontal disease, they may want to work with a dentist who has experience in providing prevention, diagnosis, and treatment of this and many other conditions.
 Patients in the area of Charleston, SC are encouraged to learn about the advantages of dental care in our practice.

 Periodontal disease explained

 While many patients have heard of periodontal disease, they may not be completely sure what the condition is.
 Periodontal disease is also referred to as gum disease.
 The condition is an infection that starts on the gum tissue and becomes a serious problem if not treated as soon as it develops.
 The infection can affect not only the soft tissues of the mouth, but also the bone of the jaw and the teeth.
 Additionally, due to the oral systemic connection, periodontal disease can impact the rest of the body, as the bacteria from the infection can carry through the bloodstream and cause infections that can contribute to the risk of heart disease, strokes, and even diabetes.
 Because of the seriousness of periodontal disease, we provide prevention, diagnosis, and treatment in our practice.

 - Prevention – periodontal disease is a condition that is generally avoidable.
 When patients are proactive about their dental care, they are reducing their risks of developing periodontal disease in the first place!
 Prevention is important and involves brushing and flossing after every meal.
 It also includes visiting the dentist at least every six months for a cleaning and examination.
 Patients who monitor their oral health and wellness will have fewer problems with their smiles overall, which can also result in fewer appointments and less cost for dental services.